-The Remuneration and Nominations Committee met three times during the reporting period and the committee composition remained the same.
-The committee is satisfied that it has fulfilled its necessary responsibilities in accordance with its terms of reference for the reporting period.
+The Remuneration and Nominations Committee did not meet during the reporting period, however the committee is satisfied that it has fulfilled its necessary responsibilities in accordance with its terms of reference for the reporting period.

 Refer to pages 24 to 27 for the remuneration report by the Remuneration and Nominations Committee, including the remuneration policy and remuneration implementation report.